Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action: 'Link an existing party as an additional (secondary) party on an opportunity or project.'
-It distinguishes from setting the main party by referencing update_opportunity/update_project, and differentiates from sibling tools like remove_additional_party.
-Specific verb and resource with scope.
+The description clearly states the action ('Link an existing party as an additional party') and the target resources ('on an opportunity or project').
+It distinguishes itself from siblings like update_opportunity which sets the main party, and from add_party_* tools which add different types of data.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.